This post was most recently updated on February 26th, 2023.5 min read.

 What have I learned in 2018 by blogging?

-Moreover, I’ve gotten feedback on the articles on the comments-section, on Twitter, on LinkedIn, face-to-face, via email and the contact form of the site – overall, I’ve been able to improve a lot of the articles with the help of the greater community.
+Moreover, I’ve gotten feedback on the articles in the comments section, on Twitter, on LinkedIn, face-to-face, via email and the contact form of the site – overall, I’ve been able to improve a lot of the articles with the help of the greater community.

 Some closing words